 Our solution provides forestry companies with an integrated system by connecting the various forestry divisions through the transfer and optimisation of information.
 As previously discussed, forestry machines are equipped with highly technical solutions allowing individual systems and vehicles to measure the information relevant to their specific task.
 By looking at the industry as a whole, we have devised a system where targeted information transfer would benefit the productivity of individual machine operations.
 As our brief specified we work within the area of navigating the Forwarder vehicle, we focused on working to reveal the information that would be of most benefit to the forwarding process, both in terms of information already gathered within the industry and the acquisition of additional information we foresee to be advantageous.

+The Forwarder driver enters the vehicle.
+The system interface shows the overview map as the main point of focus.
+This map allows the driver to see his position in relation to the complete area of work.
+It also shows the location of subareas and an overview of the percentage of log types within each subarea.
+The driver then mentally chooses a subarea to work within and drives toward that area.
 Upon getting close to the subarea the driver’s main view changes to show a medium view map.
 This map allows the driver to see an overview of log position by type in each subarea.
 Here the driver has a choice.
 An experienced driver may use this locational information to collect the logs by type and arrange his own trailer load.
 This information allows experienced drivers to plan their work with accuracy beyond their field of vision.
 An inexperienced driver may either choose to work directly within the suggested subareas, or choose to customise his subarea by directing the system to, for example; ‘show pine’, where the subarea will be recalculated.
+When the driver enters a defined subarea, the main map view will change to allow the driver to access detailed information such as: the precise location, weight and type of each log in relation to the vehicle.
+These logs will disappear from the map as they are being collected.
+This map view will be useful for experienced drivers in conditions of poor visibility.Final prototype presentation & feedback

 The system presents relevant information to the driver based on the driver’s current working situation.
 The system is adapting to the driver’s experience and professional level and can be customized for the drivers needs.
 By providing the driver with information during workflow the aim is to enable the driver to make more efficient decisions and better planning, to increase the drivers productivity.
 Less experienced drivers will shorten their learning process and be better at planning.